Oestoidea/oled-spectrum-analizer/ESP8266/ESP8266_oled_list_ssd1306/README.md

 # ESP8266_oled_list_ssd1306

 Spectrum analyzer ESP8266 on with I2C OLED's SSD1306.
-The spectral spectral width is limited to thirteen Wi-Fi channels.
-Displays data only for channels but not spectrum.
+Displays first four APs with maximum RSSI.
+These change every five seconds.
 This scheme takes less then 50mA (on 5V).

 ## Equipment